Hengshan metro station

 Hengshan (橫山) is a station on the Taoyuan Airport MRT located in Dayuan District, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 This elevated station has two side platforms and two tracks.
 Only Commuter trains stop at this station.
 The station is 153.6 m long and 26.4 m wide.
 It opened for trial service on February 2, 2017, and for commercial service March 2, 2017.

-It will be a future transfer station with the Green line (G18) of Taoyuan Metro.
+In 2032, the Green line of the Taoyuan Metro will be extended to this station (station code G18), providing a transfer with the Airport MRT.

 Construction on the station began on September 18, 2008, and opened for commercial service on March 2, 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.